fuzzylabs/voice-recognition/README.md

 Then checkout the data with dvc:
 `dvc checkout`

+# MLFlow experiment tracking
+After running `python run.py` the MLFlow tracking UI can be loaded by running the command printed in green after `run.py` has finished, it looks like this:

+`mlflow ui --backend-store-uri file:/home/ollie/.config/zenml/local_stores/<unique_store_id>/mlruns`

+After running that visit `localhost:4040` to see the experiment tracker.

+The tracking UI displays the parameters, artifacts and evaluation metrics recorded by each run, these can be graphed and compared in a myriad of ways, see the [MLFlow documentation](https://mlflow.org/docs/latest/tracking.html#tracking-ui) for more information.

 ## Setup Kubeflow

 Note: ZenML's Kubeflow integration is still experimental and as a result the steps to make this work are a bit cumbersome